 A.P.
 Møller founded the Steamship Company of 1912.
 The objective was to create a base for growth.Read More

 A.P.
-Møller was asked by the Danish government to take up the chairmanship of Danske Bank.
-He remained the chairman until 1952, taking the bank from public to private ownership.
+Møller was asked by the Danish government to take up the presidency of Danske Bank.
+He remained the Chair until 1952, taking the bank from public to private ownership.
 During this time, A.P.
 Møller and the shipping companies invested in the bank.

 Mærsk Mc-Kinney Møller became a partner in “Firmaet A.P.
 Møller”.Read More

 The A.P.
 Moller Foundation was established to ensure a long-term, stable ownership structure of the Maersk activities.
 A.P.
-Møller was the chairman, and Mærsk Mc-Kinney Møller was a board member.Read More
+Møller was the Chair, and Mærsk Mc-Kinney Møller was a board member.Read More

-Mærsk Mc-Kinney Møller became senior partner and chairman of the Svendborg and 1912 companies, the shipyard, other companies and the foundations after his father, A.P.
+Mærsk Mc-Kinney Møller became senior partner and Chair of the Svendborg and 1912 companies, the shipyard, other companies and the foundations after his father, A.P.
 Møller’s death on 12 June 1965.

 The direction for the next 45 years of expansion was laid in a strategy for The A.P.
 Moller Group.Read More